-Disciplinary Hearings-Disciplinary hearings for Sexual and Interpersonal Offenses will be held before a trained Administrative Hearing Panel (two faculty and one staff member).
+Disciplinary Hearings-Disciplinary hearings for alleged Title IX violations will be held before a trained Administrative Hearing Panel (two faculty and one staff member).
 The hearings are designed to provide a prompt, fair and impartial investigation and resolution of the complaint.
-The hearings are conducted by people who receive annual training on issues related to Sexual and Interpersonal Offenses and on conducting a hearing process that protects the safety of students and promotes accountability.
+The hearings are conducted by people who receive annual training on issues related to Title IX violations and on conducting a hearing process that protects the safety of students and promotes accountability.

 Both the accuser and the accused are entitled to the same opportunity to file a written statement, to submit information and to present relevant witnesses.
-Both the accuser and the accused are entitled to access information that will be used at the hearing, to present relevant witnesses and other information and to have others present, including an advisor of their choice, during the hearing, and to appeal.
+If the complaint is a Sexual or Interpersonal offense, the advisor may include an attorney.
+However if the complaint is a Discrimination, Harassment or Retaliation violation, the advisor may be anyone with no formal legal training.
 Confidential medical/counseling records and information regarding the victim's/survivor's sexual history with others will not be provided to the accused and is not admissible at any disciplinary proceeding.
-The questioning of the victim/survivor will be conducted through the Administrative Hearing Panel.
+The questioning of the victim/survivor and accused will be conducted through the Administrative Hearing Panel.